sapegin/sapegin.me/src/content/blog/naming.md

 expect(getErrorMessage({ response: { status: 500 } })).toBe('Something went wrong')
 -->

-Now, it’s clear which status we’re handling.
+Now, it’s clear which status codes we’re handling.

 Personally, I’d use a library like [http-status-codes](https://github.com/prettymuchbryce/http-status-codes) here if I needed to work with status codes often or use not-so-common codes: